DOWNLOAD FREE EBOOK

 - Lack of empathy, e.g., unable or unwilling to identify with the feelings of others, their needs, rights, property, preferences, and priorities, etc.

-- Arrogance, e.g., displays regular negative attitudes, haughty, compulsively judgmental, and opinionated; omniscient, highly conclusive about things in which the individual has factually no inside knowledge (magical thinking), regularly projects, tries to dump shame upon others (the weapon of guilt), and hypersensitive to criticism: rages when contradicted, confronted, or disapproved of
+- Arrogance, e.g., displays regular negative attitudes, haughty, snobby, compulsively judgmental, and opinionated; omniscient, highly conclusive about things in which the individual has factually no inside knowledge (magical thinking), regularly projects, tries to dump shame upon others (the weapon of guilt), and hypersensitive to criticism: rages when contradicted, confronted, or disapproved of

 All these inhibitive rules are hard to truly clarify, although there are two unwritten rules within the mentality that are in fact the easiest to explain.
 The first rule is in regard to a person who shows self-assurance or expresses one’s achievements.
 This is in absolute breach of these narcissistic inhibitions.
 Contrary to this unwritten rule, these inhibited rules are not breached if an individual shows pride or confidence in oneself collectively or nationally, or otherwise as part of a group.
 Likewise, this rule is not breached if one utters approval of another individual’s achievements or status.

 The second rule, a truly deceiving yet absolutely vital dynamic in collectivism’s pathological mind game, which blinds anyone who does not know the true nature/psyche of the collectivists, is that collectivists constantly seem to adulate.
-To a collectivist who has never expressed true personal self-assurance, cheering others is a subconscious prize.
+To a Marxist who has never expressed true personal self-assurance, cheering others is a subconscious prize.
 This excessive need for affirmation and self-love is referred to as “narcissistic supply.”
 The basic subconscious thought being: I feel self-important; therefore, I expect to be rewarded for my appreciation of you.
 This seemingly kind gesture, or adulation, is required, so I can feel good about myself, indulge my grandiose ego, and embrace my high self-regard.

 One thing that can therefore truly set off the collectivist’s inhibitive emotions is encouraging oneself rather than adulating for reciprocal appreciation.
-Viewed from the twisted mindset of the collectivist, and caused by excessive entitlement, lack of affirmation is considered inappropriate, self-absorbed behavior, which generally results in irritation, argumentation, and oftentimes name calling.
+Viewed from the twisted mindset of the Marxist, and caused by excessive entitlement, lack of affirmation is considered inappropriate, self-absorbed behavior, which generally results in irritation, argumentation, and oftentimes name calling.

 While at the same time as the attempt to equilibrate suppresses, a process exists that would, and does, create depression.
 Excessive collective affirmation attained through feelings of excessive moral superiority and self-importance, therefore, actually only makes up for the suppression created when demeaning and humiliating another’s performance, professionalism, success, and happiness.
 Adulation is the collective human organism’s constant attempt to keep harmony of this suppression.
-Excessive affirmation, or narcissistic supply, is obscured to the untrained eye, yet it simultaneously enables the collective human organism to be remotely in charge of society’s esteem on a personal level.
+Excessive affirmation, or narcissistic supply, is obscured to the untrained eye, yet it simultaneously enables Marxism’s collective human organism to be remotely in charge of society’s co-dependency on a personal level.